pxslip/db-studio/docs/guides/headless-cms/build-static-website/next-13.md

 }
 ```

 Go to `http://localhost:3000/about`, replacing `about` with any of your item slugs.
-Using the Directus JavaScript SDK,
+Using the d9 JavaScript SDK,
 the single item with that slug is retrieved, and the page should show your data. `readOne()` only checks against your
 `slug` Primary ID Field.

 _Note that we check if a returned value exists, and return a 404 if not.
 Please also note that
 [`dangerouslySetInnerHTML` should only be used for trusted content](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml)._

-## Creating Blog Posts With Directus
+## Creating Blog Posts With d9

 Create a new collection called `authors` with a single text input field called `name`.
 Create one or more authors.